heistp/irtt/README.md

 #### Stateful protocol

-While there are numerous benefits to stateless protocols, including simplified server design, horizontal scalabity, and easily implemented zero-downtime restarts, I ultimately decided that a stateless protocol brings most of its advantages to the data center, and in this case, a stateful protocol provides important benefits to the user, including:
+There are numerous benefits to stateless protocols, particularly for developers and data centers, including simplified server design, horizontal scalabity, and easily implemented zero-downtime restarts.
+However, in this case, a stateful protocol provides important benefits to the user, including:

 - Smaller packet sizes (a design goal) as context does not need to be included in every request
 - More accurate measurement of upstream vs downstream packet loss (this gets worse in a stateless protocol as RTT approaches the test duration, complicating interplanetary tests!)
 - More accurate rate and test duration limiting on the server

 #### In-memory results storage